dvescovi1/openmrn/EMBEDDED_BUILD.md

 # Building OpenMRN for Embedded ARM Targets

-OpenMRN is now configured as a static library for embedded ARM targets only.
+OpenMRN is now configured as a **header-only library** for embedded ARM targets.

 ## Quick Start